Kumawu roads: Work is even progressing faster after by-election – Roads Minister

 Barima Sarfo Tweneboah Kodua, the Paramount Chief of Kumawu in a remark when the Minister visited his palace, thanked the Government for delivering on the road project promises.

-He tasked the Government to equip contractors adequately to be able to complete the project on time not only in Kumawu but other areas where road constructions were being undertaken.
+He tasked the Government to equip contractors adequately to be able to complete the project on time not only in Kumawu but other areas where road construction were being undertaken.

-- NDC candidate in Kumawu by-election was registered voter in Ayawaso West Wuogon - EC discloses
+- Better roads or we’ll advise ourselves in 2024 – Concerned residents of Wasa Amenfi to government

-- Kumawu MP-elect was not a voter in the constituency, didn’t vote during by-election – Nana B confirms
+- Is the govt now implementing 'One Kiosk, One Dam? - Woman laments over poor nature of roads

 - Read all related articles